ibm-cloud-docs/netezza/timetravel/createalter_timetravel.md

 Also, consider the following points:

 - Changes to retention time intervals for tables, schemas, and databases are not replicated.
 - Retention time intervals of tables, schemas, and databases are automatically backed up by the `nzbackup` command and restored by the `nzrestore` command.
 The insert and delete timestamps of table rows are not.
-Restored rows get fresh insert timestamps in the target database or system, and rows that were deleted by incremental restore get fresh delete timestamps in the target database or system".
+Restored rows get fresh insert timestamps in the target database or system, and rows that were deleted by incremental restore get fresh delete timestamps in the target database or system.

 This limitations affect the following commands: